 Most law students, at least by the time they make their way to the Tarlton Law Library, have held a law book in their hands.
 Have you ever tried to envision how that book made its way from an author's text into a bound volume, ready to read?
 Or how many people were involved in the process?
 Those questions have very different answers depending on the book.

-At Tarlton, many of our earliest books are from what is known as the hand press era, the time period beginning with the creation of the printing press around 1450 and ending with the introduction of the mechanized press during the Industrial Revolution.
+At Tarlton, many of our earliest books are from what is known as the hand press era, the time period beginning with the creation of the movable type printing press around 1450 and ending with the introduction of the mechanized press during the Industrial Revolution.

 Tarton's Special Collections department is highlighting a subset of early printers who often go unrecognized.
 Many of the pioneers of early legal printing were women.